aws/aws-parallelcluster/docs/configuration.rst

 Please add these permissions to your IAM role, or set `sanity_check = false` to avoid errors.

 CAUTION: having mount target with inbound and outbound NFS traffic allowed from 0.0.0.0/0 will expose the file system to NFS mounting request from anywhere in the mount target's availability zone.
-We recommend not to have a mount target in stack's availability zone and let us create the mount target.
+We recommend not to have a mount target in the stack's availability zone and let us create the mount target.
 If you must have a mount target in stack's availability zone, consider using a custom security group by providing a vpc_security_group_id option under the vpc section, adding that security group to the mount target, and turning off config sanity to create the cluster.

 Defaults to NONE.
 Needs to be an available EFS file system::